 Everybody loves potatoes; from french fries to twice-baked, Americans eat pounds of potatoes every year.
-There are many different types of potatoes, and each has a best cooking method.
+There are many different types of potatoes, and each has the best cooking method.

 - Potatoes with a low starch content and high moisture include red and white potatoes.
 These potatoes are most often boiled or roasted and used in potato salad because of their creamy texture.
 They hold together well after being cooked.

-- Sweet Potatoes and Yams are actually two different tubers.
+- Sweet potatoes and yams are two different tubers.
 Yams are a member of the lily family, and sweet potatoes are members of the morning glory family.
 In the United States, you're almost always buying sweet potatoes; true yams are not very available.
 There are moist fleshed sweet potatoes and dry-fleshed potatoes.
 Both have lots of beta-carotene and potassium.
 They can be baked like russet potatoes, made into fries, or mashed.
 Sweet potato pie is another favorite recipe made from these tubers.

-For the best baked potatoes, long slow cooking is best.
-The skin becomes very crisp and turns darker because the starch just below the skin converts to sugar, which browns in heat.
+- For the best-baked potatoes, long slow cooking is best.
+The skin becomes crisp and turns darker because the starch just below the skin converts to sugar, which browns in heat.
 Make sure you cut a slit in the potato as soon as it comes out of the oven so the interior doesn't steam, which makes a heavier consistency.